Complete Classification of the Euclidean Complete Solutions to a Monge-Ampere Equation: Introduction

-This result was later generalized to Hessian equations by Huang in \cite{H}, and was generalized to Monge-Amp\`{e}re equations with weight by Zhang, Du-Zhang in \cite{Z1,DZ,Z3}.
-See also \cite{Z2,ML,F} for some other extensions.
-The first part of this paper is devoted to prove the counterpart of Theorem \ref{t1.1} as following.
+This result was later extended to Hessian equations by Huang in \cite{Huang1}, and further generalized to Monge-Amp\`{e}re equations with more general nonlinear terms by Zhang, Du-Zhang in \cite{ZD, Zhang1, Zhang2, Zhang3, Zhang4}.
+The first part of this paper is devoted to proving the counterpart of Theorem \ref{t1.1} as follows.